a

 API Keys for External Developers

-Using API Gateway, you can keep track of the many third-party developers who are using your REST APIs.
-Using API Gateway, you may grant specific third-party developers access to your APIs based on permissions you define for each API key.
+Using API Gateway, you can keep track of the many third-party developers using your REST APIs.
+You may also grant specific third-party developers access to your APIs based on permissions you define for each API key.
 Throttling and request quotas can be established for each API key individually in your plans.
-This is an optional feature that must be turned on for each technique before it can be used.
+This optional feature must be turned on for each technique before it can be used.

 Generation of SDKs